 About This Week's Prompts for Meditation

-Jesus' comment about placing yourself at table reminded me of the concept Dante struggles to embrace in Paradise - the placement of saints in the gyres of planets.
+The meditations: Jesus' comment about placing yourself at table reminded me of the concept Dante struggles to embrace in Paradise - the placement of saints in the gyres of planets.
 Don't you mind being "lower" than the other saints? he wants to know (meditation one).
 Francis of Assisi's revelation after forcing himself to kiss the leper illustrates for me the transformative breakthrough of loving neighbor (meditation two).
-If we are called to the banquet, we are also called to imitate that banquet (meditation three) taking on the role of host just as we have enjoyed being invited ourselves.
+If I am called to the banquet, I am also called to imitate that banquet (meditation three) taking on the role of host just as I have enjoyed being invited myself.

 Whose being from threshold until threshold thus Through all this realm doth all the realm so please, And please the King that here in-willeth us